SalamiSimon/AndRoot-Root-Helper/README.md

 ## Contact

-If you have any questions, issues, or suggestions regarding AndRoot-Root-Helper, feel free to reach out to us via [email](mailto:your-email@example.com) or by creating an issue in the [GitHub repository](https://github.com/your-username/AndRoot-Root-Helper/issues).
+If you have any questions, issues, or suggestions regarding AndRoot-Root-Helper, feel free to reach out to us by creating an issue in the [GitHub repository](https://github.com/SalamiSimon/AndRoot-Root-Helper/issues).

-Thank you for using AndRoot-Root-Helper!

 ---
 *Please note that this project is a work in progress, and its functionality may be limited or unstable.
 Use with caution and at your own discretion.*